U(1) Fields from Qubits: an Approach via D-theory Algebra: Quantum Rotor with UV cutoff

 In Sec.~\ref{sec:spectral-matching}, we compare the low spectrum as a function of $h$ in the strong coupling limit $h = 0$ and the weak coupling limit $h = \infty$.
-We show that the low spectra is of course exact at $h = 0$ and is remarkably accurate for a large range of values of $h = 1/g^4$ even for a $L = 2$ or $L = 4$ flux cutoff.
+We show that the low spectra are of course exact at $h = 0$ and remarkably accurate for a large range of values of $h = 1/g^4$ even for a $L = 2$ or $L = 4$ flux cutoff.
 This appears to be remarkable or even paradoxical since for the flux truncation, the field variables obey the nilpotency $U^{2L +1} = 0$ and therefore have exactly degenerate zero eigenvalues.
-This would seem to be a poor stating point in comparison with the eigenvalues of the clock model $e^{ 2\pi \ell/(2L + 1)}$.
-The point is that $U,U^\dagger$ are not observables in the flux truncation: they are not Hermitian and they are also not normal matrices.
-In that sense, their eigenvalues are not the results of quantum measurements in the Hilbert space.
-The situation is better for the combinations such as $U+U^\dagger$ which do correspond to Hermitian operators as illustrated in Fig.~\ref{fig:UplusUdag}.
-On the left (Fig.~\ref{fig:UplusUdag}), we observe a nearly harmonic oscillator low spectra (orange) for the D-theory even for $L=3$.
-In the clock model, $U,U^\dagger$ are normal, so both their real and imaginary parts are Hermitian matrices that commute and can be diagonalized simultaneously.
-Hence, their eigenvalues can be measured simultaneously and we can use that double measurement to determine the phases $e^{ 2\pi k/(2L + 1)}$.
-On the right (Fig.~\ref{fig:UplusUdag} ) this is used to show a remarkable match for D-theory for all angles even at a small cutoff $L=8$.
+This would seem to be a poor starting point in comparison with the eigenvalues of the clock model $e^{ 2\pi k/(2L + 1)}$.
+In the clock model truncation, $U$ and $U^\dagger$ are normal, so both their real and imaginary parts are Hermitian matrices that commute and can be diagonalized simultaneously.
+Hence, their eigenvalues can be measured simultaneously, and we can use that double measurement to determine the phases $e^{ 2\pi k/(2L + 1)}$.
+For the flux truncation, on the other hand, the point is that $U$ itself does not quite have a direct correspondence to the quantum rotor field $U = \exp(i\theta)$.
+The physical correspondence becomes legit for the flux truncation once we take the combinations such as $U+U^\dagger$ which now becomes Hermitian as illustrated in Fig.~\ref{fig:UplusUdag}.
+On Fig.~\ref{fig:UplusUdag3}, we observe a nearly harmonic oscillator low spectra (orange) for the D-theory truncation even for $L=3$.
+Fig.~\ref{fig:UplusUdag8} shows a remarkable match for D-theory for all angles even at a small cutoff $L=8$.

 Note also that the field truncation with only discrete symmetry surviving has no natural generalization to non-Abelian groups; there is no infinite sequence of finite discrete subgroups that uniformly populate their manifolds.
 For example for $SU(2)$, the largest such finite group that is uniform on $SU(2)$ is the $120$-element icosahedral group, and it is known that it fails to be in the universality class of the two-color gauge theory~\cite{CREUTZ1983201}.